 - As a result of Sojourn, the University has implemented coursework a Sojourn curriculum.
 Journal entries from student sojourners as part of the course requirement in sociology were presented at Buffalo’s 10th Annual Faculty/Staff Research and Creativity Fall Forum in October 2009.
 Common themes emerged for sharing about persevering and being persistent in seeking change

 Prep for Prep in Manhattan identifies New York City’s most promising students of color and prepares them for placement at independent schools in the City.
 Students from Prep for Prep returned from Sojourn and created a short documentary film on how hurtful language is an act of violence: “Sticks and Stones May Break my Bones but Names will Never Hurt Me”.
 The documentary, written and produced by the Sojourn alumni, shares interviews with students and adults focused on the impact of the terms, “nigger” and “that’s so gay”.

 South San Francisco High School and El Camino High School are large, diverse public high schools in the Bay Area.
-With enthusiastic and encouraging support from their history teachers, students from these schools have been participating in Sojourn for many years.
-Some of their action plans have been:
+With enthusiastic and encouraging support from their history teachers, students from these schools have partnered with Sojourn to the Past for many years.
+Action plans have included the following:

 - Creating their own presentations for peer classes and middle school students about lessons learned on Sojourn

 - Presenting to their local school boards asking that lessons taught/learned on Sojourn be incorporated into district curriculum

 - Conducting anti-bullying and non-violence workshops on how forms of language are acts of violence